 Advanced databases (DBMS), health care IT, health care finance, medical terminology, systems analysis (project management), networking and networking security are focal areas in the second year.

+This program is fully articulated with the Oregon Institute of Technology (OIT).
 If you are entering other than fall term or desire to transfer to a four-year Health Informatics degree program, you should see your Health Informatics faculty advisor.
+Please also see Transfer Guide section below.

 Individuals who earn this degree will be able to fill a variety of entry-level positions within any health care organization related to the use of technology in the management and delivery of health care services.
 This degree focuses on providing you with basic knowledge of the healthcare industry and the skills necessary to use various technologies in a healthcare setting.